thread-koder/codedna/docs/SPEC.md

 ## Current Status

 This is a proposal document outlining the vision and technical approach for CodeDNA.
-The implementation phases are planned but not yet started.

 ## Core Concepts